Design Your Issue

 Add movies or audio players to your issue files with auto-generated player controls.
 Choose options for auto play, full screen, and animations.
 Supports embedded movies and audio as well streaming media from Web URLs.

 Create a vertical or horizontal scrollable layout within a page so readers can consume the content without having to move between pages.
 The scrollable layout can include any design elements from QuarkXPress, including interactive elements such as videos and slide shows.
-Customise the scrollable area with fade and scrollbar options and use scroll markers for the ultimate in interactivity.
+Customize the scrollable area with fade and scrollbar options and use scroll markers for the ultimate in interactivity.

 Markers are boxes that trigger actions when they scroll into and out of view in a scrollable layout.
 For example, automatically change the background image of an article as the reader scrolls through the content.